 This step describes how to configure the MicroEJ Platform previously created.
+For more information on this topic, please refer to MicroEJ Platform Configuration.

 The Platform Configuration Additions provide a flexible way to configure the BSP connection between the MicroEJ Platform and MicroEJ Application to the BSP.
 In this tutorial, the Partial BSP connection is used.
 That is, the MicroEJ SDK will output all MicroEJ files (C headers, MicroEJ Application microejapp.o, MicroEJ Runtime microejruntime.a,...) in a location known by the BSP.
 The BSP is configured to compile and link with those files.